SoK: Log Based Transparency Enhancing Technologies: Transparency Infrastructure

-The security of trusted hardware component is centralised, however, because for a given model all units are the same.
-If one unit is broken then others can also be broken, so their security is a weakest-link case that depends on the party with the lowest benefit-cost ratio in securing their unit~\cite{varian2004system}, in a scenario where that party may be adversarial, with physical access to their hardware.
+A malicious recording device would be a clear weakness so a trusted hardware interface could be used.
+The security of trusted hardware components may, however, be centralised if all units are the same.
+If one unit is broken then, for example, the attestation key could leak~\cite{van2018foreshadow}, rendering all other units worthless.
+This is a case of weakest-link security that depends on the party with the lowest benefit-cost ratio in securing their unit~\cite{varian2004system}, in a scenario where that party may be adversarial and have full physical access to their hardware.